-Making the best plan and the best will takes knowledge and expert advice
+Making the best plan and the best Will takes knowledge and expert advice

-Making the best plan and the best will takes knowledge and expert advice.
-For example, do you know that property held jointly with another may not be distributed by will?
-Or that life insurance may or may not be distributed by will depending on who is named as a beneficiary?
+Making the best plan and the best Will takes knowledge and expert advice.
+For example, do you know that property held jointly with another is not distributed by Will?
+Or that life insurance is not distributed by Will unless your estate is named as beneficiary?
 Or that the same can be said of individual retirement accounts, pension plans and other assets?
-Or that a spouse has a right to a car and certain other items, as well as to a large share of your property no matter what your will may direct?
-The best estate plan recognizes that your will is only part of your total plan for the distribution of your property.
-To create the best will and estate plan for you, make an appointment with your attorney to discuss preparing your will as well as your overall estate planning wishes.
+Or that a spouse has a right to a car and many other items, as well as to a large share of your property no matter what your Will may direct?
+The best estate plan recognizes that your Will is only part of your total plan for the distribution of your property.
+To create the best Will and estate plan for you, make an appointment with your attorney to discuss preparing your Will as well as your overall estate planning wishes.